- Bile duct cancer (cholangiocarcinoma)

 The main risk factor for bile duct cancer is long-term inflammation of the bile ducts.
 This may be caused by the same liver problems that can lead to HCC, such as hepatitis and fatty liver disease.
 Other risk factors include exposure to certain chemicals in the printing industry, or having inflammatory bowel disease or liver conditions such as primary sclerosing cholangitis which can cause scar tissue in the bile ducts.

 The main tests are ultrasound and MRI.
 In some cases, you may have a special MRI called a magnetic resonance cholangiopancreatography (MRCP), which shows bile ducts in more detail.
 Another option is an endoscopic retrograde cholangiopancreatography (ERCP).
 This uses a thin tube with a light and camera (endoscope) to examine the bile ducts or insert a stent.
-Blood tests may check for a tumour marker called CA 19-9, which is raised in some people with bile duct cancer.

 Bile duct cancer is staged using the TNM system.
 This gives a number to the size of the tumour (T), how many lymph nodes are affected (N), and how far the cancer has spread, or metastasised, to distant parts of the body (M).